KennyGScott/simple-date-picker/README.md

 A simple calendar based datepicker component for Angular

-## NOTE: This is no longer maintained and contains vulnerabilities.
+## NOTE: This is no longer maintained and may contain vulnerabilities.

 ### Basic usage:
 ```ts